Brand building: 6 tips to grow your small business’ brandStuart Taverner

-Beyond making money – and providing a living for you and your staff – ask yourself what the purpose of your business is.
-What do you contribute?
-Do you solve a problem?
+Beyond making money, ask yourself what the purpose of your business is.
+How do you contribute?
+What problem do you solve?
 What is your vision?
-You need to have a clear idea of who you are and what you believe in before you can communicate it effectively, and genuinely, with your customers.
-As a business owner, these values should guide all your decisions so you can stay true to what you stand for.
+Gather a clear idea of who you are and what you believe in before you communicate to your customers.
+When established, communicate effectively, and genuinely, with your customers.
+As a business owner, these values should guide decision making, so you can stay true to what you stand for.

-How do you want to position your brand?
-Are you a luxury brand, more of an everyday value alternative or something between the two?
-What types of things do you hope customers say when they’re telling their friends about you?
-Think about the kinds of things you want your business to be recognised for, and develop your products and services in line with those values.
+How do you want to position your small business brand?
+Are you a luxury brand, more of an everyday value alternative, or something between the two?
+What do you hope your customers say when they’re telling their friends about you?
+Think about what you want your business to be recognised for, and develop your products and services in line with those values.

 Humanise your brand

-The way your brand speaks, acts and even things are all described by your overall brand personality.
-These elements manifest themselves in all your marketing messages and business communication including on social media, your website, email, marketing materials and communication with customers, suppliers and partners.
 What is the tone of your brand?
-Are you more corporate professional, or more relaxed?
+Are you more corporate professional, jovial, friendly, or relaxed?
 Some brands have a serious business-like tone while others use humour.
-If you want customers to be able to relate to your brand, think about the human attributes you want it to have.
+If you want customers to be able to relate to your brand, think about the human attributes you want it posses.

 Make sure your message is consistent

 Brand consistency matters.
-Your communications, marketing and business materials all represent the one brand; so they should look and sound like it.
-And although they should all be consistent with each other and your brand personality, remember that it’s important to set yourself apart from your competitors to appeal to your chosen target audience.
+Your communications, marketing, and business materials all represent one brand; so they should look and sound like it.
+And, although they should all be consistent with your brand personality, it’s important to set yourself apart from your competitors and appeal to your chosen target audience.

 Know exactly what your customers want

 Knowing your brand is important, but knowing your customers is absolutely vital.
-You need to understand their needs and desires, what they value, place importance in and what they’re looking for from your business and industry.
+You need to understand their needs and desires, what they value, and what they’re looking for from your business and industry.

 Provide a great customer experience every time

-To build a reputation as a brand that consistently delivers a fantastic experience you should make outstanding customer service a core value at every level throughout your business.
+Customer service is central to building a positive brand reputation; this should be the core value at every level throughout your business.
 This includes every time a customer comes into contact with your brand, before, during and after making a purchase.
 You will start to develop an instinct for these types of things after you’ve laid down the initial groundwork.
-Successful brands are built when their owners know their market, know what they stand for and remain consistent.
+Successful brands are built when their owners know their market, inside out, and understand what makes their customers tick.